SalesTim/tech-hub/src/app/nocode/audience-targeting.md

 Be careful, evaluations are **case-sensitive**.
 Therefore to make sure your evaluation work independently of the case, you can use the `toLowerCase` function, such as: `group.displayName.toLowerCase().includes('Onboarding')`
 :::

-In this example, we're testing is the user is a member of a group by checking if one of its groups has a specific ID:
+In this example, we're testing is the user is a member of a specific group by checking if one of its groups has a specific ID:

 ```js
 // Is a member of a specific group by its ID